isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 12. Should travellers perform their Day 3 and Day 7 ARTs if they are unwell?

-Travellers who are feeling unwell, with symptoms such as fever, cough, or sore throat, should seek medical attention at their nearest Swab and Send Home (SASH) clinic.
+Travellers who are feeling unwell, with symptoms such as fever, cough, or sore throat, should seek medical attention at their nearest <a href="https://flu.gowhere.gov.sg/" target="_blank">Swab and Send Home (SASH)</a> clinic.
 They should not go for their scheduled ART test if they are unwell, but should remain contactable via their declared mobile number and email address.

 #### 13. What if travellers intend to leave Singapore prior to Day 3 or Day 7?